Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/Readme.md

 Intro to command line

- What?
+ - What?
+Text interface to computer.
- Why?
+ - Why?
+Basic.
- How?
+ - How?
+I'll show you.
- When?
+ - When?
+Right now. (also, it existed before GUIs).
- Who?
+ - Who?
+You: the biologist, analyzer of data, benefactor of open source.